magento/devdocs/guides/v1.0/config-guide/config/magento-mode.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-  <p>You must run the static view files deployment tool as the web server user; otherwise, Magento might have issues accessing the files.
+  <p>Static view files must be owned by the web server user; otherwise, Magento might have issues accessing the files.
+One way to do this in a development system is to run the tool as the web server user.
 For more information, see <a href="{{ site.gdeurl }}install-gde/install/prepare-install.html#install-update-depend-apache">Switching to the Apache user</a>.</p></span>
 </div>

 See one of the following sections for more information: